TechNightmare/TCPv6/README.md

 # TCPv6

 Implementation of a TCP Server ready for IPv6

 Simple chat server for multiple clients

-just build it with makefile, you can use your own client or telnet
+Just build it with the makefile, you can use your own client or telnet

-I will upload my own version of a client later.
+Right now the client is not closing after you closed the server.